dwjoris/XRTwin_CAD_model_alignment/README.md

 The functions are tested on the Cranfield Benchmark dataset and the ModelNet40 dataset.

-# Current Progress (Update 02/03/2023)
+# Current Progress (Update 21/04/2023)
 - [x] Installation of considered registration methods
 - [x] Creation of code infrastructure to test & train methods
 - [x] Creation of real-world scans for Cranfield benchmark dataset with D435i camera
 - [x] Creation of real-world scans for ModelNet40 dataset with D435i camera
-- [ ] Training of considered methods with various training sets
+- [X] Training of considered methods with various training sets
-- [ ] Testing of learning-based methods
+- [X] Testing of learning-based methods
-- [ ] Testing of non-learning-based methods
+- [X] Testing of non-learning-based methods
+- [ ] Guidelines for registration & discussion of the results

 # Acknowledgements
 Special thanks go to the authors of the available code for the used registration methods and learning3d repository.